-Although rare, you should consult your physician if your child exhibits severe poisoning symptoms.
+Although rare, you should consult a physician if severe Yucca poisoning symptoms are visible.

-- Apply calamine lotion or hydrocortisone cream to the skin to reduce itch and the risk of blisters.
+- Apply calamine lotion or hydrocortisone cream to the skin to reduce itchiness and blisters.

-- Otherwise, provide some warm water to drink to dilute the poison left in the stomach.
+- Provide some warm water to dilute the poison left in the stomach.

 Is Yucca Poisonous to Pets?